Aquaculture

 Find the source

-Our high-tech service offers comprehensive monitoring solutions specifically designed for the aquaculture industry.
+Our service offers the most comprehensive antimicrobial resistance monitoring solutions suitable for the aquaculture industry.
 Collect samples from feed, water, and waste and compare results over time to effectively pinpoint the main source of antibiotic resistance.
 We provide end-to-end support to help you profile and identify natural antibiotic resistance profiles and help prevent the spread of antibiotic resistance in your aquaculture operations.

 Evaluate your Recirculatory Aquaculture System (RAS)